sonnymoney/wdi-remote-matrix/unit_1/w1d3/homework/README.md

     Modified by: Kristyn Bryan<br>
     Course: WDIR-Matrix<br>
 Competencies: Using classes and ids in HTML to add style in CSS  <br>
-Prerequisites: <br>
+Prerequisites: HTML and CSS <br>

 ---

 # Style Zoo

-In this homework we will be using basic html and css selectors to style a list of animals in our zoo.
+In this homework we will be using basic HTML and CSS selectors to style a list of animals in our zoo.

 ## Setup
 <details><summary>Set up your files</summary>